ibm-cloud-docs/CDN/running-status.md

 {: #can-i-edit-cdn-cname}
 {: faq}

-No, you can not update the IBM CNAME or Akamai CNAME.
+No, you can't update the IBM CNAME or Akamai CNAME.
 You can only define the prefix of the IBM CNAME when you're creating the CDN.
 The Akamai CNAME is generated automatically by Akamai and you do not have to define or edit it.

 ### When should I use the Akamai CNAME instead of IBM CNAME?
 {: #when-to-use-akamai-or-ibm-cname}